 The Early Career Club (ECC) is a series of seminars directed mainly at doctoral students, research fellows and teaching fellows and it addresses issues related to practical aspects of academic life (such as publishing, presenting at conferences, and applying for jobs).
 Our monthly meetings have two main aims: to get advice from peers/more senior colleagues on a specific topic, having an informal and stimulating discussion with them and with other early career academics, and also create a community among PhD students and early career fellows.

 We usually meet monthly during term time.
 The one-hour meetings will consist of a short informal talk by a more senior scholar, followed by discussion, questions, and conversation.
-When the meetings are held at 1-2pm we can also enjoy our lunch together, so feel free to bring your own lunch!

 Besides the topics of the meetings already scheduled, other topics include: the gap between PhD; from dissertation to book; work/life balance; research/administrative/